-Site Inspire – From seteInspire FAQ: “siteInspire receives over 200 submissions per day so it unfortunately it is impossible to feature every site, so we have to limit the number of posts.”
+Site Inspire – From seteInspire FAQ: “siteInspire receives over 200 submissions per day so it, unfortunately, it is impossible to feature every site, so we have to limit the number of posts.”
 Given the fact it showcases 3 websites on average per day, I’d say you get to see the best.

-Product Hunt – With a plenty of new projects featured daily, Product Hunt easily becomes a source of an inspiration.
+Product Hunt – With plenty of new projects featured daily, Product Hunt easily becomes a source of inspiration.
 Creators of these projects often available in the comments section and willing to answer questions.